PandaHugMonster/php-simputils/README.md

 : Your target application (not a submodule or a library)

 **A sub app**
-: Library, sub-module, externel code package
+: Library, sub-module, external code package

 Bootstrapping of the framework is called init/initialization.